 1) Action having as its object the entry or participation in an event of an ineligible vehicle

-2) Any proceeding and/or act prejudicial to the interest of the MSA and/or motor sport generally.
+2) Any proceeding and/or act prejudicial to the interest of Motorsport UK and/or motor sport generally.

 3) Driving in a manner incompatible with general safety, and/or departing from the standard of a reasonably competent driver